OotinnyoO1/OpenCore-Post-Install/universal/security/uefisecureboot.md

 ![](../../images/post-install/security-md/keytool/e8de0f240698400c83946a67a906aa0a.png)

 First, select db.
-Select Replace Keys, then our choose USB device, and then the db.auth file:
+Select Replace Keys, then our USB device, and then the db.auth file:

 ![](../../images/post-install/security-md/keytool/e06e5f5768484b6ba922d6dcad09cda7.png)

 This should enroll your keys into the firmware.
-We repeat the same first for KEK, and then for PK, then exit to the main menu by double-tapping Esc.
+We repeat the same process for both KEK and PK, then exit to the main menu by double-tapping Esc.

 If everything went well, OpenCore will now work with UEFI Secure Boot